nmarcopo/showdownSync/README.md

 - [Pokemon Showdown Client GitHub](https://github.com/smogon/pokemon-showdown-client)
 - [Bootstrap](https://getbootstrap.com/)

-And the hundreds of other StackOverflow articles and random JavaScript references I used but can't recall.
+And the hundreds of other StackOverflow pages and random JavaScript references I used but can't recall.